videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/api/sdk-reference/example.md

     toggleParticipantMic: true, // Can toggle other participant's mic
     toggleParticipantWebcam: true, // Can toggle other participant's webcam
     toggleParticipantScreenshare: true, // Can toggle other partcipant's screen share
+    toggleParticipantMode: true, // Can toggle other participant's mode
+    toggleHls: true, // Can toggle Start HLS button
     drawOnWhiteboard: true, // Can draw on whiteboard
     toggleWhiteboard: true, // Can toggle whiteboard
     toggleRecording: true, // Can toggle meeting recording